-No, you can’t get weekend car insurance.
+No, you can’t get weekend car insurance from any legitimate insurance company.
 There’s no way to buy coverage that only applies to Friday-through-Sunday driving because reputable insurers do not sell policies for less than six months.

-State laws require drivers to have proof of financial responsibility, which is almost always met with minimum car insurance.
-A policy that covered a car only on certain days of the week would be illegal.
+State laws require drivers to have proof of financial responsibility, which is almost always met with car insurance.
+A policy that only covers a car on certain days of the week would be illegal.
 There are still ways to save on car insurance if you’re a weekend driver, though.

-Pay-per-mile insurance has usage-based premiums for infrequent drivers.
+Pay-per-mile insurance has low premiums for infrequent drivers.

 Pay-per-mile insurance can be purchased through: